murilo09/test/README.md

 The Forgotten Server Plus
 ===============
-The Forgotten Server Plus is a free and open-source MMORPG server emulator written in C++.
+TFS+ is a free and open-source MMORPG server emulator written in C++.
 It is a fork of the [The Forgotten Server](https://github.com/otland/forgottenserver) project.

-Version Plus goals are:
-- Speeding up the development process
-- Maintaining the original repository code style
-- Bringing new game features faster
-- Expanding the engine possiblities
+We aim for rapid growth, development of new features and bringing back some most iconic content from the past.

 ### Resources

+* [Mehah OTClient](https://github.com/Mehah/OTClient) to connect to server
-* [Map Editor](https://github.com/Zbizu/rme) updated with new features and version 12 support
+* [Remere's Map Editor](https://github.com/OTAcademy/RME) updated with new features and client version support

 ### Getting Started